 Date of Authorship for this Version

 McDougal, Myres S.; Chen, Lung-chu; and Lasswell, Harold D., "Human Rights in World Public Order: Human Rights in Comprehensive Context" (1977).
 Faculty Scholarship Series.
-Paper 2665.
+2665.